-Council Bluffs, Iowa will soon be home to a new, all-inclusive playground featuring a variety of equipment geared toward different development levels and physical abilities.
-Through extensive community input and collaboration, the Council Bluff’s Dream Playground Reimagined project aims to revitalize a park originally built in August 1993.
+Council Bluffs is now home to the largest public ADA accessible playground in the state of Iowa featuring a variety of all-inclusive equipment geared toward different development levels and physical abilities.
+Through extensive community input and collaboration, the Council Bluffs’ Dream Playground Re-Imagined project successfully revitalized a park originally built in August 1993.

-“This unique project began 25 years ago and is entirely built and fundraised by the Council Bluff’s community,” shares Elizabeth Hunter, PE, of Snyder & Associates, Council Bluffs.
-“With a focus on expanding all-inclusive play opportunities and increasing playground safety, the Council Bluff’s community is coming together to give it a 21-st century update.”
+“This unique project began 25 years ago and is entirely built and fundraised by the Council Bluffs’ community,” shares Elizabeth Hunter, PE, AICP, of Snyder & Associates, Council Bluffs.
+“With a focus on expanding all-inclusive play opportunities and increasing playground safety, the Council Bluffs’ community is coming together to give it a 21-st century update.”

 Located in Lake Manawa State Park, the original playground structure was made primarily of wood, which has deteriorated over time creating safety hazards.
 A sand surface covering the majority of the playground and outdated equipment limited accessibility for individuals with mobility challenges.
 Recognizing the playground had exceeded its design life and fell short of meeting the community’s needs, plans to rebuild were announced in November 2016.

 “Maintenance and repairs were no longer sufficient,” says Hunter.
 “Technology has changed drastically since the park was built.
 The materials and equipment we use today are more durable and easier to maintain.
 They’re also geared towards different age groups and physical abilities to encourage all-inclusive play.”

 Supporting All-Inclusive Play & Social Equality